fangq/mcx/mcxstudio/README.txt

 III.
 Using MCX Studio GUI

-Once launched, MCX Studio first automatically check if mcx binary is in the search path, if so, the "GPU" button in the toolbar will be enabled.
-If you do not have NVIDIA GPUs and intend to use mcxcl for your simulations, you may click on the "New" button in the toolbar, and select the 3rd option (NVIDIA/AMD/Inte CPUs/GPUs MCX-CL).
+Once MCXStudio is launched, it first checks if the mcx binary presents in the system search paths; if yes, the "GPU" button on the toolbar becomes enabled.
+If you do not have an NVIDIA GPU and intend to use mcxcl for your simulations, you may click on the "New" button in the toolbar, and select the 3rd option (NVIDIA/AMD/Inte CPUs/GPUs MCX-CL).
-After click on OK, and if mcxcl binary presents in your folders, the GPU button will also become active.
+After selecting "OK", and if mcxcl binary presents in your folders, the GPU button will also become active.

-It is recommended to click on this button once, and see if you can see a list of GPUs and their parameters printed in the floating output window.
+It is recommended to click on the GPU button once, and verify if you have compatible GPUs or processors suitables to run MCX or MCXCL simulations.
-If you are able to see this information, your system is ready to run MCX (or mcxcl) simulations.
-If you get error messages or not able to see any usable GPU, please check the drivers and the binary files.
+If you are able to see printed information in a message window, your system is ready to run MCX (or mcxcl).
+If you get an error message or not able to see any usable GPU, please check the drivers and the binary files.

-If your system has been properly configured, you can now add new simulations by clicking the "New" button.
-MCX Studio will ask you to give a session ID string for this new simulation.
-Then you are allowed to adjust the parameters based on your needs.
-Once you finish the adjustment, you should click the "Verify" button to see if there are missing settings.
-If everything looks fine, the "Run" button will be activated.
-Click on it once will start your simulation.
+If your system is verified to support MCX/MCXCL, you can now create new simulations by clicking on the "New" button.
+MCX Studio will ask you to provide a session name for this new simulation.
+After a valid session name is provide, MCXStudio creates the simulation and set all parameters to a ready-to-run default configuration (containing a 60x60x60 mm^3 homogeneous domain).
+You should modify the settings based on your needs.
+Once you finish the adjustment, you should click the "Verify" button to see if there are missing/conflicting settings.
+If everything looks ok, the "Run" button will become activated.
+Clicking on it once will start your simulation.
 If you want to abort the current simulation, you can click the "Stop" button.

 You can create multiple tasks with MCX Studio by hitting the "New" button again.
-The information for all session configurations can be saved as a project file (with .mcxp extension) by clicking the "Save" button.
-You can load a previously saved project file back to MCX Studio by clicking the "Load" button.
+The information for all session configurations can be saved as a project file (with a ".mcxp" file extension) by clicking the "Save" button.
+You can load a previously saved project, containing multiple simulation sessions, back to MCX Studio by clicking the "Load" button.

 In both the unzipped binary packags of mcx and mcxcl, under the folder named "examples", one can find a pre-created project file (*_examples.mcxp) for MCXStudio.
 Loading these files using the "Load" button allows you to see these preconfigured simulation.

-On Windows, once you start MCXStudio once, the .mcxp suffix becomes associated with mcxstudio executable.
-To load a .mcxp file, you can simply double click on the file, mcxstudio will be started automatically.
+On Windows, once you start MCXStudio once, the .mcxp suffix becomes automatically associated with mcxstudio executable.
+To load a .mcxp file, you can simply double-click on the file, mcxstudio will be started automatically.

 ---------------------------------------------------------------------------
 IV.
 Remote Execution